 Accordingly, as many as nine noted rationalists (of whom Drs.
 Lyman Abbot and Charles W. Eliot are still living) [now in 1927 also gone to where they may know] were respectfully but publicly invited to refute the writer.
 One was not “interested” in the writer’s “arithmetical” doings; two “regretted” that they “had no time” to give heed thereto.
 Another “did not mean to be unkind,” but … The rest were silent.

-For the special benefit of these the writer printed the original data with numerous details, enabling them in the easiest manner to verify every statement made by him, if they wished.
-And to the best of his ability he has for years seen to it that no scholar whom surely these things specially concern remain in ignorance of the facts here recounted and of like cogency.
+For the special benefit of these, the writer printed the original data with numerous details, enabling them in the easiest manner to verify every statement made by him if they wished.
+And to the best of his ability, he has for years seen to it that no scholar whom surely these things especially concern remain in ignorance of the facts here recounted and of like cogency.